najeira/flutter-store-builder/README.md

 After using `StoredSubject`, you must to call `StoredSubject#release` to tell `Store` of the end of use.

-When a value is sent to `StoredSubject`, all listeners observing the same `StoredSubject` are called.
+When a new value is sent to `StoredSubject`, all listeners observing the `StoredSubject` are called.

-`StoreBuilder`s are rebuilt because it observes `StoredSubject` of the specified type and id.
+That is, the related `StoreBuilder`s are also rebuilt.

 ```dart
 // gets a subject.